Agoric/documentation/main/ertp/guide/IssuersAndMints.md

       ```
   - <router-link to="./api/issuer.html#issuer-combine-paymentsarray">`issuer.combine(paymentsArray)`</router-link>
     - Combine multiple `payments` into one `payment`.
 If any `payment`
-      in `paymentsArray` is a promise, the operation happens after all
+      in `paymentsArray` is a promise for a payment, the operation happens after all
-      `payments` resolve.
+      promises resolve.
 Every `payment` is burned except for the
       returned one.
 If you try to combine `payments` of different `brands`,
       it throws an exception and each `payment` is unaffected.
     - ```js
-      import { makeIssuerKit, mintPayment, combine } from '@agoric/ertp';
+      import { makeIssuerKit } from '@agoric/ertp';
       const { mint: quatloosMint, issuer: quatloosIssuer, amountMath: quatloosAmountMath }
             = makeIssuerKit('quatloos');
       // create an array of 100 payments of 1 unit each